About

 In addition, I am an adoption researcher.
 I study adoptee identity and adoptive family communication.
 I recently edited Pieces of Me: Who do I Want to Be? with EMK Press.
 It is a book by and for adopted teens, but with universal themes that all can relate to.
 Check it out!

-I have a PhD in communication and am an assistant professor at the University of Waterloo in Ontario, Canada where I teach courses in interpersonal communication, family communication, communication ethics, and organizational communication.
+I have a PhD in communication and served as an assistant professor at the University of Waterloo in Ontario, Canada and at Pepperdine University in Malibu, California, where I teach courses in interpersonal communication, family communication, communication ethics, and organizational communication.
 Find out more about my academic life here.

 All this is to say that I take adoption very seriously, but I also think that humour and the ability to laugh at ourselves is key to our healing.
 Laughing at ourselves gives us perspective and the ability to step back and not take ourselves too seriously without minimizing the importance of the topic.

 I am passionate about providing adoptees a space where they can share their stories and experiences.
 This comic is part of that – I think to truly grow as people we need to laugh at ourselves every once in a while.
-I am so thankful for Jessica Emmett’s work on this and the whole idea – did you know we still haven’t met in person!
+Thanks to Jess for her work on this project.